mariomac/idledot/README.md

 1. Try pressing the key and see what character appears
 2. Check if your keyboard layout is properly configured
 3. Verify Python/IDLE version compatibility
+4. Try running IDLE with verbose output to see extension loading messages

 ## Contributing